-Verse mapping isn’t new.
-In fact, it’s a topic Proverbs 31 Ministries covered in a popular blog post almost a few years ago, and then again in a video in 2015.
-You’ll find endless examples with a simple Google search.
-And you guessed it — verse-mapping Pinterest boards are popping up all over.
-But what is it?
-Who’s doing it?
-And can it really help us understand the Word more clearly?
+Mapping Bible verses isn’t new; it’s been a topic of conversation for years.
+You’ll find endless examples with a simple online search.
+And you guessed it—Bible journaling images and methods are popping up all over social media.
+But what is Verse Mapping* and who’s doing it?
+And can a few steps really help us understand God’s Word more clearly?

 DEFINITION: Verse-Mapping is a method of studying the historical context, transliteration, translation, connotation, and theological framework of a verse in the Bible.